surniaulula/wpsso/readme.txt

 	* Renamed the "Import Yoast SEO Social Meta" option to "Import Yoast SEO Metadata".
 	* Renamed the "Show Yoast SEO Import Details" option to "Show Metadata Import Details".
 * **Bugfixes**
-	* Fixed possible incorrect addition of sameAs URLs for post objects with an ID of 0.
+	* Fixed incorrect addition of sameAs URLs for post ID 0.
 * **Developer Notes**
-	* Renamed the 'plugin_wpseo_social_meta' options key to 'plugin_import_wpseo_meta'.
+	* Added a new `WpssoProUtilAbstractSeoMeta` abstract class.
+	* Added a new `WpssoProUtilSeoFrameworkMeta` class to import The SEO Framework metadata.
-	* Renamed the 'plugin_wpseo_show_import' options key to 'plugin_show_import_details'.
+	* Refactored the `WpssoProUtilWpseoMeta` class to import Yoast SEO metadata.
-	* Renamed the lib/abstracts/ folder to lib/abstract/.
+	* Renamed lib/abstracts/ folder to lib/abstract/.
 	* Renamed the `SucomAddOn` class to `SucomAbstractAddOn`.
 	* Renamed the `WpssoAddOn` class to `WpssoAbstractAddOn`.
 	* Renamed the `WpssoWpMeta` class to `WpssoAbstractWpMeta`.
+	* Renamed the 'plugin_wpseo_social_meta' options key to 'plugin_import_wpseo_meta'.
+	* Renamed the 'plugin_wpseo_show_import' options key to 'plugin_show_import_details'.
 * **Requires At Least**
 	* PHP v7.2.
 	* WordPress v5.2.